misha-slyusarev/followmaze/README.md

 ./bin/message_broker 9090 9099
 ```

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
-When in console you can instantiate an Exchange:
+When in console you can start the server:
 ```
-  e = MessageBroker::Exchange.new
+MessageBroker.start(event_port: 9090, client_port: 9099)
 ```
-or start the server:
+or instantiate an Exchange and play around:
 ```
-  MessageBroker.start(event_port: 9090, client_port: 9099)
+e = MessageBroker::Exchange.new
 ```
-and play around.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).